-Table 2-2 Management Utilities
+Table 2 (Cont.)
+Management Utilities

-Utility Description Apache Ant tasks You can use two Ant tasks provided with WebLogic Server to help you perform common configuration tasks in a development environment.
+Utility Description Configuration Template Builder The Configuration Template Builder provides the capability to easily create your own domain templates, to enable, for example, the definition and propagation of a standard domain across a development project, or to enable the distribution of a domain along with an application that has been developed to run on that domain.
+The templates you create with the Configuration Template Builder are used as input to the Configuration Wizard as the basis for creating a domain that is customized for your target environment.
+See Oracle WebLogic Server Creating Domain Templates Using the Domain Template Builder .
+Apache Ant tasks You can use two Ant tasks provided with WebLogic Server to help you perform common configuration tasks in a development environment.
 Ant is a Java-based build tool similar to Make.
 The configuration tasks let you start and stop WebLogic Server instances as well as create and configure WebLogic Server domains.
 When combined with other WebLogic Ant tasks, you can create powerful build scripts for demonstrating or testing your application with custom domains.
-See Using Ant Tasks to Configure a WebLogic Server Domain in Developing Applications for WebLogic Server.
+See "Using Ant Tasks to Configure a WebLogic Server Domain" in Oracle Fusion Middleware Developing Applications for Oracle WebLogic Server .
 SNMP Agents WebLogic Server includes the ability to communicate with enterprise-wide management systems using Simple Network Management Protocol (SNMP).
 WebLogic Server SNMP agents let you integrate management of WebLogic Servers into an SNMP-compliant management system that gives you a single view of the various software and hardware resources of a complex, distributed system.
-See WebLogic SNMP Management Guide.
+See Oracle Fusion Middleware SNMP Management Guide for Oracle WebLogic Server.

-Table 2-3 describes APIs that you can use to create your own management utilities.
+Table 3 describes APIs that you can use to create your own management utilities.

-Table 2-3 Management APIs
+Table 3 Management APIs